truenas/documentation/content/TrueCommand/TCGettingStarted/TCReleaseNotes.md

 ### 3.0.0-BETA.1 Ongoing Issues

-<a href="https://ixsystems.atlassian.net/issues/?filter=10419" target="_blank">Click here to see the latest information</a> about issues discovered in 3.0.0-BETA.1 that are being resolved in a future TrueCommand release.
+<a href="https://ixsystems.atlassian.net/issues/?filter=10419" target="_blank">Click here to see the latest Jira tickets</a> about issues discovered in 3.0.0-BETA.1 that are being resolved in a future TrueCommand release.